varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

 *.png diff=image
 ```

-Make git know about this configuration by
+Provide git with this configuration with:

 ```
   › git config --global core.attributesfile '~/.gitattributes'
 ```

-And the last thing, insrtuct to use the image comparing script when `diff` command is applied to the matching files:
+The last step is to instruct git to use your script when `diff` command is applied to the matching files:

 ```
   › git config --global diff.image.command '~/bin/git-imgdiff'
 ```

 That's it.
-Now, running `git diff` over a modified image you will get human-friendly output.
+Now, running a `git diff` over your images you will get a human-friendly output.
 Enjoy!

 ### References
 * [1] http://www.akikoskinen.info/image-diffs-with-git/